cjrace/almostyellow/README.md

 npm run dev
 ```

-### Tests
+## Tests

-Basic end to end tests have been set up using [Playwright](https://playwright.dev/).
+[Prettier](https://prettier.io/) is used for code formatting, [ESLint](https://eslint.org/) is used for linting and basic end to end tests have been set up using [Playwright](https://playwright.dev/).

-To format all scripts, run linting checks, compile a production build, and then run the tests run:
+To format all scripts, run linting checks, compile a production build, and then run the end to end tests run:

 ```bash
 npm run test
 ```

-### Formatting / linting

-[ESLint](https://eslint.org/) is used for linting and [Prettier](https://prettier.io/) is used for code formatting.

 ### Pre-commit hooks